The Maltings: Later

 From 1916 until 1942 the three malt houses were more or less in continuous production with additional ancillary buildings erected and improvements in amenities provided.
 A light rail and pedestrian bridge was provided as a crossing point over the Nattai creek to link Malthouse No. 1 & 2 with No. 3.
 Malthouse 1&2 were damaged extensively by fire in 1942.

 Production ceased in Malthouse 1 for over a year and Malthouse 2 for a decade.
 Malthouse 3 continued production throughout this time.

 Malthouse 1 was temporally repaired over the following twelve months and fuller repairs were made over the following years.
 Malthouse 2 was completely rebuilt and did not return to active production until 1953.

 There was a temporary closure in 1948 due to weather conditions.

 Another fire in 1969 closed Malthouse 1 permanently with all internal structure's removed.
 Production in Malthouse 2 & 3 continued until 1980 when a fire burnt out the silo and kiln roof section of Malthouse 3.

 With hard times being felt by Tooth & Co., and the easily availability of subcontracting malters, the owners decided to close the Mittagong maltings and placed all holdings up for sale in 1981.

+Modern times

+In 2019 the site was sold to Halcyons Hotels who plan to retain the buildings exterior whilst inside creating a multi-use facility.
+The entire site is now fenced off preventing public access.